openconfig/featureprofiles/feature/qos/otg_tests/egress_strict_priority_scheduler_test/README.md

     *   Should be < 100000ns

-## Procedure

-* DUT Configuration:
+#### Configuration

 *   Forwarding Classes: Configure six forwarding classes (be1, af1, af2, af3, af4, nc1) based on the classification table provided.
 *   Egress Scheduler: Apply a multi-level strict-priority scheduling policy on the desired egress interface.
-Assign priorities to each forwarding class according to the strict priority test traffic table (be1 - priority 6, af1 - priority 5, ..., nc1 - priority 1).
+Assign priorities to each forwarding class according to the strict priority test traffic tables (be1 - priority 6, af1 - priority 5, ..., nc1 - priority 1).

 * Classification table